coltorapps/builder/docs/src/app/docs/schema/page.md

 ## Shape validation

 To validate a schema's shape synchronously, you can use the `validateSchemaShape` method.
-This method performs the same validation as the `validateSchema` method but does not validate attributes values.
+This method performs the same validation as the `validateSchema` method but does not validate attributes values and skips the custom schema validation.
 It can be beneficial in specific scenarios.

 ```typescript
 import { validateSchemaShape } from "basebuilder";